 We researched and tested dozens of models, judging them on style and display quality, safety features, heat output, and ease of setup and use.
 The Duraflame DFI-5010-01 Infrared Quartz Fireplace Stove is the best overall option, based on its compact size, overheat protection, and adjustable heat and flame display settings.

 Here are the best electric fireplaces.

-The best electric fireplace should have realistic flames, simple controls, and the option to throw substantial warmth into the room.
-The Duraflame Infrared Quartz Fireplace Stove is our top recommendation, since it checks all of these boxes.
-It also earned our in-home product tester’s approval in the face of chilly Colorado climate conditions, thanks to the infrared heater that transmits warmth directly to people and objects.
-They noted, "While the Duraflame unit shouldn’t be used as a primary heating method in a home, it did a remarkable job warming up smaller cold rooms in our Rocky Mountain home and added a nice ambiance for visitors in our guest room."
+This product also earned our in-home tester’s approval in the face of chilly Colorado climate conditions, thanks to the infrared heater that transmits warmth directly to people and objects.
+"While the Duraflame unit shouldn’t be used as a primary heating method in a home," they noted, "it did a remarkable job warming up smaller cold rooms in our Rocky Mountain home and added a nice ambiance for visitors in our guest room."

-Safety features that stand out include a plug with overheating protection and a programmable automatic shut-off timer.
-The timer allows the electric fireplace to operate for a short, 30-minute session or up to 9 hours before turning the unit off.
+We also appreciate all of the safety features this UL-tested unit offers, including overheating protection on the plug, and a programmable automatic shutoff timer.
+The timer allows the electric fireplace to operate for a 30-minute session or up to nine hours before turning the unit off.

 Offers variety of flame settings

 Lacks a tabletop stand

 You can upgrade your space for less by choosing a budget-friendly electric fireplace.
 Without sacrificing much in the way of features, you can add ambiance and even supplementary heat to any room.
 The popular R.W.
 Flame Electric Fireplace is a great choice.
 It offers an adjustable flame display and two heater modes, and it can be wall-mounted or recessed.